simonredfern/SimonSaysSeeq/README.md

 # SimonSaysSeeq
 Simon Says Seeq is a simple and hopefully modeless gate sequencer with associated CV envelope generator (and midi looper) that is designed to drive pitch (or other modulation) most likely via a pitch quantizer.

-This software (in various forms) will hopefully run on various Teensy (and more recently Linux) based hardware.
-Two are working so far.
-Bela Salt version is very basic so far.
+This software (in various forms) is designed to run using Teensy based hardware and more recently on Bela Salt too.

 Platform                  Status